TimSusa/aptly_api_cli/README.md

 # aptly-api-cli
-Why do we need another aptly cli interface?
+### Why do we need another aptly cli interface?
 - Because aptly-api-cli has a lot of more features build in.
+- aptly-api-cli is made accessible to the python community

 # Description
-Implementation that fullfils the following documentation http://www.aptly.info/doc/api/
+This python command line interface, executes calls to the Aptly server remotely, without blocking the Aptly database.
+All functionality from here http://www.aptly.info/doc/api/ is extended by even more useful features, like clean out last N snapshots or packages, etc. pp

 # Installation

-# Features

 # Command Line Options